awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-vod.md

 #EXT-X-ENDLIST
 ```

-AWS Elemental MediaTailor inserts a post\-roll like the following:
+AWS Elemental MediaTailor inserts a post\-roll like the following\.

 ```
 #EXTINF:4.000,